torkar/docker-b3/README.md

 ```
 .
 +-- pdfs/                      # Files used to collect data from practitioners.
-+-- reanalysis_report/         # Material for the reanalysis described in the paper.
++-- doc/                       # Material for the reanalysis described in the paper.
 |   +-- datasets/              # Files with CSV data.
 |   +-- markdown_resourses/    # Resources for the RMarkdown source.
-|   +-- Reanalysis_Script.R    # Implementation exported from the RMarkdown file.
+|   +-- index.R                # Implementation exported from the RMarkdown file.
-|   +-- Reanalysis_Report.html # HTML report generated from the RMarkdown file.
+|   +-- index.html             # HTML report generated from the RMarkdown file.
-|   +-- Reanalysis_Report.Rmd  # RMarkdown source.
+|   +-- index.Rmd              # RMarkdown source.
 |
 +-- validation/                # BDA scripts for our validation.
 +-- brms.R                     # Running our re-analysis with additional models.